thanashr/thanashr/README.md

 You can find me creating a huge impact on children's education in the future. ⚡ ✔

-🌱 I’m recently  Android excited about Android development, ReactJS and Blockchain.
+🌱 I’m recently excited about Android development, ReactJS and Blockchain.

 👯 I’m looking for software development full time opportunities.